Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Acknowledgments

 \section{Acknowledgments}

-We acknowledge support from the United States Department of Energy, award number DE-SC0023361.
-Computations for this research were performed on the Pennsylvania State University’s Institute for Computational and Data Sciences’ Roar supercomputer.
+We acknowledge support from the United States Department of Energy, award number DE-SC0023361, and the National Research Foundation of Korea, award number RS-2023-00259550.
+Computations for this research were performed on the Pennsylvania State University's Institute for Computational and Data Sciences' Roar supercomputer. \fi